-The timeless story of White-tailed deer and what it means to deer behavior.
+The classic story of whitetail deer has lots to tell us about deer behavior.

-We have all had that moment.
-The moment when we are packing our gear in the truck, or casually talking to a hunting buddy and just like that there is a White-tailed deer standing in front of us.
-It is the moment we all say “I saw the deer when I least expected it.”
-It can be frustrating, comical, and in some cases rewarding.
+We have all had that moment when we are packing our gear in the truck or casually talking to a hunting buddy and all the sudden—a whitetail deer.
+It is the moment we all say, “I saw the deer when I least expected it.”
+It can be frustrating and comical.
+It can be rewarding.

-White-tailed deer by default are an edge species.
-Whether in vast forests or urban environments they work edges as major travel routes and paths to feeding and bedding areas.
-This is why we hunt “natural funnels” and ultimately travel routes.
-What we find with deer being only yards from our truck is an exasperation of whitetail behavior.
-Not only does their nature tell them to work these parking lot and road edges but the fact we do not traditionally hunt those areas have conditioned deer to understand 40 yards off the parking lot is safer than 400 yards in the woods.
+Whitetail deer are by default an edge species.
+They use edges, whether they are in vast forests or urban environments, as major travel routes to feeding and bedding areas.
+This is why we hunt “natural funnels.”
+When we find a deer yards from our truck, we are finding them where they travel.
+Their nature tells them to work these parking lots and road edges.
+The fact that we do not traditionally hunt those areas has conditioned deer to understand that forty yards off the parking lot is safer than forty hundred yards into the woods.

-Our own behavior is also reflected in this story.
-Hunters often creep through the woods, engage in silent and stealthy behavior.
-While non-hunters go about the woods more casually.
-Talking loudly, walking like an elephant, smoking cigarettes or whatever else suburban America is up to these days.
-These people have established what deer deem as safe human behavior.
-It is a process they have experienced through generations of exposure to human activity.
+Our own behavior is reflected in this story.
+Hunters often creep through the woods, engaging in silent and stealthy behavior, while non-hunters go about the woods casually.
+They talk loudly on their phones, walk like elephants, smoke cigarettes, and whatever else suburban Americans do.
+These people exemplify what deer consider safe human behavior.

 This idea was first called “urban camouflage” in the book The Urban Deer Complex.
-The idea that we as hunters could blend in with non-threatening human behavior to become more effective hunters.
-It is the basis that makes walking on hiking trails and effective modern “still hunting” technique.
-It is the reason that making lots of noise has a less likely chance of negative associations for white-tailed deer.
+It is the idea that we as hunters can blend in with non-threatening human behavior in order to become more effective hunters.
+Urban camouflage provides the foundation for modern still hunting techniques.
+It is the reason why making lots of noise is unlikely to have negative associations for whitetail deer.

-So the next time we say those timeless hunting story words, “I saw the deer when I least expected it.”
-We must ask ourselves how were we behaving at that moment.
-What were we doing that a white-tailed deer did not feel threatened to our presence.
-If we apply these lessons to our hunting tactics we (as white-tailed deer have already done) evolve to our prey.
+So the next time we say, “I saw the deer when I least expected it,” we need to ask ourselves how we were behaving at that moment.
+What were we doing that a whitetail deer did not feel was threatening?
+If we apply these lessons to our hunting tactics, we evolve to our prey as whitetail have already evolved to their predators.